Bandi86/social-tippster/docs/implementation-reports/TIPPS_MODULE_REFACTORING.md

 # Tipps Module Refactoring (2025-06-04)

+## [Update: 2025-06-05]

+- Finalized the separation: posts module now only handles generic post CRUD (text, image, comments reference).
+- All tip-related logic (creation, validation, statistics, result, betting slip processing) is handled exclusively by the tipps module.
+- Verified that no controllers or services reference tip logic in the posts module.
+- Cleaned up unused imports and ensured type safety.
+- **Migration & Enum Troubleshooting:**
+  - TypeORM migration dryrun revealed major schema drift (enum changes, new/dropped columns, new tipps table, etc.).
+  - Migration failed due to legacy `"tip"` values in `posts.type` column, which are not present in the new enum.
+  - Wrote and ran a script (`fix-posts-type-tip.ts`) to update all `posts.type = 'tip'` to `discussion` before migration.
+  - Temporarily set `synchronize: false` in `data-source.ts` to avoid TypeORM auto-sync errors during the script run.
+  - After fixing data, migration ran successfully and DB is now in sync with entities.
+  - Cleaned up `data-source.ts` to only export default DataSource (required for TypeORM CLI compatibility).
+- See `docs/project-management/CHANGE_LOG_20250605.md` for details.

+---

 ## Overview

 - Refactored all tip-related logic out of the posts module and into a dedicated tipps module (`backend/src/modules/tipps/`).